tytydraco/yessleep/out/I_stole_a_clock_from_the_Ghost_Fleet_now_I_know_why_its_haunted.md

 The most blood curdling, ear piercing scream from outside as the tongueless woman smiled.
 I covered my ears as she lurched toward me and kissed me.

 If you had doubts about me before now, would you believe that at that moment I jerked awake.
 It was morning.
 The storm had passed.
-I was still in the duck-blind and the clock was still there in its sac.
+I was still in the duck-blind and the clock was still there in its sack.
 I took a deep breath and chuckled to myself.

-I whistled to myself and let the salty air flow over my grin as I made my way home to Fortuna.
+I whistled and let the salty air flow over my grin as I made my way home to Fortuna.

 Just then…